Lakesenberg/a2c2-libero/README.md

 --job_name residual_transformer_libero_spatial \
 --wandb.enable True
 ```
 The script internally samples single time steps, caches language tokens, and trains a residual transformer that corrects the base SmolVLA policy.
+Ensure your residual dataset was generated with the helpers in `eval_libero/create_dataset_for_residualpolicy.py` (or the conveyor variant) so that it now stores both `vla_actions` and the new `vlm_context` feature captured from SmolVLA; older datasets should be regenerated.
 Adjust chunk size or language prompt caching in `src/lerobot/scripts/train_residual_transformer.py` if your dataset layout differs.

 ### Residual MLP
 ```bash